 Campus Operations and Inclement Weather Alerts

-The latest information and details for the College community about campus emergencies and other incidents.
+The latest information and details for the University community about campus emergencies and other incidents.

-Note: The safety of the NC Wesleyan College community is our highest priority.
-Faculty, staff and students are encouraged to make decisions based on their own personal safety.
+Note: The safety of the NC Wesleyan University community is our highest priority.
+Faculty, staff, and students are encouraged to make decisions based on their own personal safety.

 - Our campus buildings are sturdy structures.
 Should high winds come our way, follow the instructions of staff and move to the center of hallways, well away from any glass.
 If you are on the third floor, move to a lower floor.

-- If we have significant rainfall, trees could fall because of the ground being soaked, as well as from high winds.
-Stay indoors for protection— flying debris, falling limbs, trees or downed power lines create significant risk.
+- If we have significant rainfall, trees could fall because of the ground being soaked and from high winds.
+Stay indoors for protection— flying debris, falling limbs, trees, or downed power lines create significant risk.

-- If we have power loss, we will be working with Dominion Energy and the City of Rocky Mount to restore power as soon as possible.
+- If we have a power loss, we will work with Dominion Energy and the City of Rocky Mount to restore power as soon as possible.
 CANDLES ARE PROHIBITED IN ANY CAMPUS BUILDING.
-Flashlights, battery-powered lanterns or electronic devices may be used instead.
-If power goes out, emergency lights at exits and stairwells will operate due to our emergency generator in all main buildings and residence halls.
+Flashlights, battery-powered lanterns, or electronic devices may be used instead.
+If the power goes out, emergency lights at exits and stairwells will operate due to our emergency generator in all main buildings and residence halls.
 At the Quad (Boddie, Jin, Bradley & Taylor Halls), emergency lighting is on battery backup.
-Therefore, lighting in these buildings will stay on for a short period of time (approximately 15-90 minutes), but eventually will go out as well.
-In these cases we will have battery lanterns to place in halls and stairwells.
+Therefore, lighting in these buildings will stay on for a short period of time (approximately 15-90 minutes) but eventually will go out.
+In this case, we will have battery lanterns to place in halls and stairwells.

-- If you have to go out in a vehicle NEVER drive through a flooded road, Turn Around- Don’t Drown®.
-Freshwater drowning is the highest killer of all hurricane deaths followed by electrocutions from stepping on downed power lines.
+- If you have to go out in a vehicle, NEVER drive through a flooded road, Turn Around- Don’t Drown®.
+Freshwater drowning is the highest casualty of all hurricane deaths, followed by electrocutions from stepping on downed power lines.

-- One of the most dangerous aspects of these type storms is their ability to spin up small, quickly forming, weak tornadoes without warning.
+- One of the most dangerous aspects of these types of storms is their ability to spin up small, quickly forming, weak tornadoes without warning.
 If you hear a loud roar of wind or see debris in the air, seek immediate shelter in a low area of a structure and remain away from windows and doors.
-Area for severe weather sheltering are marked throughout campus with Green lettering on white signs.
+Areas for severe weather sheltering are marked throughout campus with green lettering on white signs.

-North Carolina Wesleyan College’s emergency response team, led by Director of Safety Wayne Sears, is continuing to closely monitor and assess the impact Tropical Storm Elsa may have on the College.
-Weather updates and/or changes to this current plan will be communicated through Blackboard alerts, email, social media and ncwc.edu.
-Recorded updates can also be obtained by calling 252.985.5463.
+North Carolina Wesleyan University’s emergency response team, led by Director of Safety Wayne Sears, is continuing to closely monitor and assess the impact Nicole may have on the University.
+Weather updates and/or changes to this current plan will be communicated through Blackboard alerts, email, social media, and ncwc.edu.
+Recorded updates can also be obtained by calling 252.985.5463

-Note: The safety of the NC Wesleyan College community is our highest priority.
+Note: The safety of the NC Wesleyan University community is our highest priority.

-The NCWC Alert webpage, ncwc.edu/alerts, is the primary location for emergency news and situational updates.
-In case of campus emergencies or other notification devices activate, NCWC Alert webpage is the most accurate source of real time information.
+The NCWU Alert webpage, ncwc.edu/alerts, is the primary location for emergency news and situational updates.
+In case of campus emergencies or other notification devices activate, NCWU Alert webpage is the most accurate source of real time information.